 In Summary

 I hope this helps in planning your trip to Arizona.
 My personal favorite and the best time to visit Scottsdale is early spring and late fall.
+Specifically April and October/November.
 It isn't too crowded and the weather is perfect for morning hikes and afternoons by the pool.

 Winter is a wonderful time if you're looking for a winter escape and are more focused on outdoor activities (hiking, bike rides, golf) instead of spending all day in the pool.

-Summer is the absolute worst time to visit Phoenix and Scottsdale as temperatures stay in the triple digits and monsoon season brings unpredictable downpours.
+Summer is the absolute worst time to visit Phoenix and Scottsdale as temperatures stay in the triple digits and any outdoor pursuit must be done in the very early morning.

 Midrange